 A 406MHz PLB can only ever be manually activated due to its operating functions and the risk of false activations.

 - AIS – (Automatic Identification System) is an automated tracking system that displays other vessels in the vicinity.
-It is a broadcast transponder system which operates in the VHF mobile maritime band.
+It is a broadcast transponder system that operates in the VHF mobile maritime band.
 A PLB with AIS uses an internal GPS receiver to acquire a position within approximately one minute of activation.
 The device then sends AIS transmissions containing the device’s current position.
 AIS alerts are routinely displayed on Electronic Chart Display and Information Systems (ECDIS).
 Compatible chart plotters or ECDIS can use the AIS data to provide the direction and rate of drift of the casualty, as well as range and bearing information.

 PLBs using AIS can be manually activated, or automatically activated whether that be from contact with water or inflation of a lifejacket.